 Mucous cysts are small, fluid-filled sacs that tend to develop in the mouth or on the fingers and toes.
-They are not harmful, but they can be uncomfortable.
-There are several options for removing them.

 This article looks at the different types of mucous cyst, their causes, and how they can be treated.